mirzawaqasahmed/f5-big-iq-lab/docs/class2/module3/lab1.rst

 * Deploy a new F5 Virtual Edition image as a template with the relevant version
 * Update (or not) the resources allocated to it if we want to scale up (more vCPUs, memory)

+.. note:: we could also scale down a SSG if we realized we allocated too much compute to it

 In this lab, we already have another VM template available to test this:
 BIGIP-13.1.0.7-0.0.1.ALL_1SLOT_ASM_template